uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 | Fully connected		    | incl.
 RELU   | 10        									          |          161 ff            |
 | Fully connected		    |   steering angle       (a regression problem!)    | 1        									          |          165 ff            |

-This is essentially the architecture provided by the aforementioned NVIDIA research papers.
+This is essentially the architecture provided by the aforementioned NVIDIA research paper.

 Note that there are no pooling layers.
+(I would like to understand why they seem to be dispensable.)

 I added some dropout layers but I do not think they were mission critical.
 There was no overfitting (on Track 1!), even with dropout probability set to 0.0.
+Remark: Just before submission I decided to disable dropout as the results were better without!

 #### 3. Creation of the Training Set & Training Process